Shashi738/album/README.md

 # album
-Album Application shows how to manage dependency between modules and create decoupled modules.
-It is an example of an application structure which is more flexible, durable and mobile.
+Album application is a typical application structure that shows how to manage dependency between modules.
+This application structure promotes maintainability, reusability and flexibility to adopt to new changes without affecting other modules.